Event Directors Guide

 Attach the control descriptions to the maps using glue sticks.
 Don't cover the legend or other important areas of the map with the control descriptions.
 If in doubt put them on the back.

 Check the equipment kit.
 Download any paperwork such as registration forms, express registration packets etc from the website and make copies if needed.
 If you are short on consumables like pink cards or map cases, call the manager of the kit that you are using.
 A stack of pink cards number about 110 to the inch so two inches will do all but the largest of local events.
-If you need more someone can them the morning of your event.
+If you need more, someone can bring them the morning of your event.

 Buy any refreshments that you think are appropriate, but don't over do it.
 A couple of cookies are nice, but no one should expect to have lunch on us.